hannahmseidl/hannahmseidl/content/publication/distributional_effects/index.md

 ---
-title: 'Unconventional Fiscal Policy in HANK'
+title: 'The Distributional Effects of Shocks to the Loan-to-Value Ratio'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Fabian Seyrich
+  - Vanessa Schmidt

 # Author notes (optional)
 # author_notes: